evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 ---
-title: Mercedes-Benz EQC 400 4MATIC
+title: Mercedes-EQ EQC 400 4MATIC
 linktitle: EQC 400 4MATIC
-description: Mercedes-Benz EQC 400 4MATIC is an all-electric luxury SUV with a WLTP range of up to 432 km (268 miles).
+description: Mercedes-EQ EQC 400 4MATIC is an all-electric luxury SUV with a WLTP range of up to 432 km (268 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->